erikkroes/solidStart/index.md

 Congratulations!
 Follow these steps and you're helping a lot of people.

 This is also just a first step, and there’s more you can do.
 Want to know more about Inclusive Design and WCAG (Web Content Accessibility Guidelines)?
-Check the resources!
+Check the [resources](#resources)!

 <h2 id="contributions">Contributions</h2>

 This page is not a collaboration without contributions.
-It has been created by Erik Kroes with the help of Eric Bailey, Ashley Bischoff, Eric Eggert, Pascal Schilp and others.
 Your help can make it even better.
 Create inclusively.

 - Contribute on [GitHub](https://github.com/erikkroes/solidStart)
 - Follow on [Twitter](https://twitter.com/erikKroes)